NikitaDzer/JIT/README.md

 # The JIT Compiler
 ## Description
-The JIT Compiler translates Processor _(virtual machine)_ bytecode into x64 instructions and executes them. <br>
+The JIT Compiler translates [Processor](https://github.com/NikitaDzer/processor) _(virtual machine)_ bytecode into x64 instructions and executes them. <br>
-Now it can be run only on Windows.
+Now it can be run on Windows only.

 ## Installation
 * Clone the repository: